Outcomes: Skills development

 - IA-CEPA will provide certainty for Australian providers that they can establish a work training business anywhere in Indonesia and that the requirements for Australian trainers are accepted in Indonesia

 - Australian training providers in this sector benefit from commitments that guarantee they can offer all Australian Qualifications Framework qualifications and Indonesian Qualifications Framework qualifications levels 1-5 in subject matters including technical engineering, business administration, languages, tourism, management, information technology, art and agriculture.

 Reciprocal Skills Exchange Program

 A Memorandum of Understanding on the Indonesia-Australia Skills Development Exchange Pilot Project responds directly to a suggestion from the Indonesia-Australia Business Partnership Group – representing both Australian and Indonesian industry – to give businesses from each country the opportunity to send people with tertiary level skill qualifications to work for up to six months in the other country.
 On entry into force of IA-CEPA, the pilot project will apply to the following sectors: financial and insurance services; mining, engineering and related technical services; and, information media and telecommunications services.
 The pilot program will start with up to 100 exchanges in each direction in the first year, rising to 500 exchanges in the fifth year.
-Under the pilot program Australians will not need to obtain a work permit and the Indonesian Government has simplified the approval process for sponsor organisations in Indonesia.
 This is an excellent example of how the IA-CEPA and related agreements will help businesses develop the capabilities of their staff, while also building stronger people-to-people links and promoting cross-cultural awareness.